gologme/log/README.md

 Once these levels are enabled, calls to the info, warn, or debug loggers will print out just like they do for the Print and Fatal built-in loggers.
-The functions / methods definitions that are defined for each level, match exactly the one defined in the built-in package.
-Namely:
+The functions / methods definitions that are defined for each level, match exactly the ones defined in the built-in package.
+The new functions/methods are called:
 ```
 log.Info()
 log.Infof()